yvesguillo/crawlect-gui/README.md

 Ever wish Crawlect had a more visual, intuitive interface?
 We've got you covered.
 Crawlect-GUI:

 - Provides a clean, intuitive GUI to manage Crawlect parameters.
-- Fetches and dynamically displays available CLI options directly from Crawlect.
+- Dynamically fetches and displays available CLI options directly from Crawlect core.
-- Saves and recalls your preferences automatically, so setup is even quicker next time!
+- Retains your preferences, so setup is even quicker next time!
-- No need to memorize Crawlect's parameters, all is there.
+- No need to memorize Crawlect's parameters, all is in the view.

 ***Think of Crawlect-GUI as your Crawlect assistant; friendly, efficient, and all about simplicity.***

 ## Use Cases

 - Quickly generate Markdown documentation without command-line fuss.
-- Understand and visualize project structures instantly.
+- Understand and visualize project in few clicks.
 - Share clear, comprehensive project digests with your teammates.
 - Easily test and manage complex crawling configurations.